 9. MakerMade Complete CNC Router Kit

-DIY CNC’s are usually small, and there aren’t many of them that can help you with large scale stuff.
+DIY CNC’s are usually small, and there aren’t many of them that can help you with large-scale stuff.
 But MakerMade has made this easy.
-With its highly versatile CNC kit, you engrave a number of materials that are large in size; you won’t be limited by the small working area.
+With its highly versatile CNC kit, you engrave several materials that are large in size; the small working area won’t limit you.

-It is basically a 4×8 foot DIY CNC that comes with Z-axis and uses the Ground Control software to operate.
+It is basically a 4×8 foot DIY CNC with a Z-axis and uses the Ground Control software to operate.
 This is beneficial since the software can be used across all platforms like Windows, Linux, and Mac.

-The best thing about this is that you can adjust the frame size instead of being stuck with one fixed size.
+The best thing about this is that you can adjust the frame size instead of sticking with one fixed size.
 This is because the CNC includes a Chain drive system that lets you adjust the frame size by altering the chain length.

 Finally, you can use the kit to carve all sorts of materials like wood, plastics, acrylic, MDF laminate, and other types of hardwood.